-On November 15, 2021, President Biden signed the Bipartisan Infrastructure Law (BIL), which invests more than $13 billion directly into Tribal communities across the country and makes Tribal communities eligible for billions more.
-These resources go to many federal agencies to expand access to clean drinking water for Native communities, ensure every Native American has access to high-speed internet, tackle the climate crisis, advance environmental justice, and invest in Tribal communities that have too often been left behind.
+On November 15, 2021, President Biden signed the Bipartisan Infrastructure Law (BIL), which invests more than $13 billion directly in Tribal communities across the country and makes Tribal communities eligible for billions more.
+These resources go to many Federal agencies to expand access to clean drinking water for Native communities, ensure every Native American has access to high-speed internet, tackle the climate crisis, advance environmental justice, and invest in Tribal communities that have too often been left behind.

 The U.S. Department of the Interior received a $466 million investment for the Bureau of Indian Affairs for infrastructure projects and climate resiliency initiatives, as well as a historic investment of $2.5 billion to help the Department fulfill pre-existing settlements of Indian water rights claims.
 The Secretary of the Interior is making it a priority to garner input from Tribal leaders on the important opportunities and decisions facing our Department.
 The Secretary announced virtual consultations sessions in a letter addressed to Tribal leaders and Alaska Native Corporations CEO, and enclosed fact sheets on the infrastructure programs, as well as a framing paper with questions.

 Pacific & Alaska Time Zone TribesTribal consultation session Online